-- 37. You can make an appeal against decisions made under Stage 1 of this Policy via the College's Appeals Policy and Procedure (Taught). - You can appeal decisions made under Stage 2 or 3 of this policy to the Academic Registrar within 14 calendar days of receipt of the Panel decision.
-Appeals should be made on one or more of the following grounds: - i.
-That the penalty imposed was excessive or inappropriate - ii.
-That the process applied or the decision reached by the Panel is not in accordance with this policy - iii.
-That the conclusions of the Panel cannot, given the evidence, be reasonably sustained - 38.
-If the case is to be re-heard, the Panel will consist of new members with no prior involvement in the case. - 39.
+You can appeal decisions made under Stage 2 or 3 of this policy to the Academic Registrar within 14 calendar days of receipt of the Panel decision.
+Appeals should be made on one or more of the following grounds:

+i.
+That the penalty imposed was excessive or inappropriateii.
+That the process applied or the decision reached by the Panel is not in accordance with this policyiii.
+That the conclusions of the Panel cannot, given the evidence, be reasonably sustained

+- 38. If the case is to be re-heard, the Panel will consist of new members with no prior involvement in the case. - 39.
 The Academic Registrar or nominee's decision on the appeal shall be communicated to you within 14 calendar days of receipt of the appeal, and the decision shall mark the conclusion of the College's internal appeal process. - 40.
 Students who have exhausted the College's internal procedures for appeals may bring their appeal to the Office of the Independent Adjudicator for Higher Education (OIAHE) within one calendar year of receiving a Completion of Procedures letter.
 The OIAHE's website (at www.oiahe.org.uk) contains full information, and the OIAHE can also be contacted at: OIA, Second Floor, Abbey Gate, 57-75 Kings Road, Reading, RG1 3AB, tel: 0118 959 9813, email: enquiries@oiahe.org.uk.
 Anyone wishing to pursue a complaint through the OIAHE must complete a special Scheme Application Form, copies of which are downloadable from the website.